Today marks a new milestone in my life that I am incredibly thankful for and honored to share. But first, the original testimony…

 God gave me a vision in 2017 that, when the time was right, I would return to being a trainer.
 I would own land and a building to start the first men’s-only CrossFit affiliate.
 That I would be able to not only coach men in the ways of fitness, but also instill Biblical values through Bible study and by sharing the love of God.
 I am incredibly excited that today, I get to start that journey…

-Send them, Father – All of those who I can help – On Tuesdays and Thursdays at 5:00pm.
+Send them, Father – All of those who I can help.
 In Jesus’ name, help me to build an army of Christ followers and to be a better reflection of Your Son every day.
 Amen.